eskilan/beautiful-jekyll/_posts/2018-02-24-global-terror.md

 <iframe height="600" id="igraph" scrolling="no" seamless="seamless" src="/interactive/suicideAttacksPlotly.html" width="850" frameBorder="0"></iframe>

 ### A map of terror attacks involving suicide
+Lastly we will try to place all suicide attacks in a world map

 ``` r
 world_map <- map_data("world")